kenmoini/atlassian-bamboo-k8s-base/README.md

 ### Apply OpenShift Manifests

-First you'll need to create a Project, Roles, RoleBindings, and SCC definitions in your cluster - you can do this by running:
+First, as cluster-admin, you'll need to create a Project, Roles, RoleBindings, and SCC definitions in your cluster - you can do this by running:

 ```bash
 oc apply -f openshift/01-project.yaml